 - The baccalaureate level content missing from diploma and ADN programs is built into the front-end of the RN to MSN program.
 Mastery of this upper level basic nursing content is necessary for students to move on to graduate study.
 Upon completion, many program award both the baccalaureate and master’s degree.

-- The number of RN to MSN programs has nearly tripled in the past 27 years, from 70 programs in 1994 to 198 programs today.
-According to AACN’s 2021 survey of nursing schools, 28 new RN to MSN programs are in the planning stages.
+- The number of RN to MSN programs has more than doubled in the past 28 years, from 70 programs in 1994 to 189 programs today.
+According to AACN’s 2022 survey of nursing schools, 25 new RN to MSN programs are in the planning stages.

 - Nursing degree completion programs provide an important bridge for creating a more highly educated nursing workforce and enhancing patient care.
 Hospitals and other employers are encouraged to support nurses interested in completing these programs and strengthening their nursing practice.